ankane/authtrail/README.md

 ## Geocoding

 AuthTrail uses [Geocoder](https://github.com/alexreisner/geocoder) for geocoding.
-We recommend configuring [local geocoding](#local-geocoding) and [load balancer geocoding](#load-balancer-geocoding) so IP addresses are not sent to a 3rd party service.
+We recommend configuring [local geocoding](#local-geocoding) or [load balancer geocoding](#load-balancer-geocoding) so IP addresses are not sent to a 3rd party service.
 If you do use a 3rd party service and adhere to GDPR, be sure to add it to your subprocessor list.

 To enable geocoding, update `config/initializers/authtrail.rb`: